“I couldn’t believe I could now go to school again.”

 Wavecrest is a college that these scholarships are provided for and it focuses on vocational training in the hospitality industry, the most promising sector of the Nigerian economy.
-Ogechi Prosper Chukwu is one of the students at Wavecrest and her story shows the resilience and willpower the students at Wavecrest bring with them.
-Despite several difficult setbacks, Ogechi was able to grow into a confident and hopeful woman, who can set an example for many other girls who come from a similar background.
+Ogechi is one of the students at Wavecrest and her story shows the resilience and willpower the students at Wavecrest bring with them.
+Despite several difficult setbacks, Ogechi, was able to grow into a confident and hopeful woman, who can set an example for many other girls who come from a similar background.

 “I was just 13 years when my mother died.
 She lost all my siblings either during childbirth or before they were born and so I was the only child.
 Those few years I spent with my Mum where my greatest treasures.
 She loved me a lot and she did show it.
 Mummy’s death left me with Dad who could barely sustain the family with his farming occupation.
 I got wiser and took over Mummy’s business of petty trading all through secondary school.
 But I could not get much as most of my day was spent in school.
 By the end of my secondary school, Dad remarried and I thought it was time to move on.
 I did other odd jobs working as a salesgirl in an electrical company but still convinced that I needed to do more.

 I decided to call a distant aunt in the faraway city of Lagos asking her to allow me to live with her and to work while I save for my school fees.
 My aunt persuaded me to assist her in her roadside shop as a sales girl until we could get a better job.
 We sold plantain and airtime for phones.
 She did not pay me and with time she gave me more tasks and I realised that it would not be possible to leave the job.
-I watched many of my teenagers my age going to school and I kept up the dream of going back to school.
+I watched many teenagers my age going to school and I kept up the dream of going back to school.

 Meanwhile, afternoons were the least busy time so I could have a few hours of solitude to myself.
 I studied in the afternoon when the sun was at its peak with only a table umbrella shading me from the sun.
 I love reading, but I was particularly interested in Mathematics.
 I used my old school books and I was very grateful for a neighbour who lent me her novels to read when she noticed my interest.